 Ways they get to you

-1. Opening a conversation up, They might send you a message about a memory of a great time you had together, to bring up the good, to pull on your heartstrings, with an “I miss you, we were good together” and all the rest, you do your best not to respond.
-They will up it to, the fact they have never felt this way about anyone before, now part of you might be pleased that the shoe is finally on the other foot.
+1. Opening a conversation up, They might send you a message about a memory of a great time you had together, to bring up the good times, to pull on your heartstrings, with an “I miss you, we were good together” and all the rest, you do your best not to respond.
+They will up it to the fact they have never felt this way about anyone before, now part of you might be pleased that the shoe is finally on the other foot.
 Yet, it also confuses you and makes you start to believe perhaps they do care, yet still, you do not respond.
 They might keep going, and at some point, you could respond with a simple “we are over.”
-Or give an explanation as you’re feeling bad not responding, then the narcissist has what they wanted to contact, you might then get more pity plays off.
+Or give an explanation as you’re feeling rude by not responding, then the narcissist has what they wanted from you, contact, you might then get more pity plays off.
 “I can not live without you.”
 “You said you’d always love me.”
 “I need you and want us back together.”
-This potentially can open your heart more, and you might respond more in-depth giving away the fact you did love them, but they’ve hurt you so much, the narcissist will love this.
-Now they will try to open up a full conversation with you, and you’ve been sucked straight back into the vortex of doom and gloom.
-If memory doesn’t work, they might go for the pity play, and some will even fake illnesses within themselves or the children, they might try jealousy, try, and try until they find something that gets your attention.
+This potentially can open your emotions more, and you might respond more in-depth, giving away the fact you did love them, but they’ve hurt you so much, the narcissist will love this.
+Now they will try to open up a whole conversation with you, and you’ve been sucked straight back into the vortex of doom and gloom.
+If memory doesn’t work, they might go for the pity play, some will even fake illnesses within themselves a family member or the children.
+They might try jealousy, they will try, and try until they find something that gets your attention.

 - Write down the abuse and the bad things that happened to you within the relationship.
 Every time you start to doubt yourself and think of responding, look at it and remember just how manipulative they are.
 If you break no contact or begin to answer, just stop responding and start no contact again.
 Don’t focus on the slip-up; focus on you will succeed this time.